| Pie Baking Rolling

 I relive

-while patching the dough where it's spotty or torn
+my mother's frustration while patching the dough where it's spotty or torn

 Trying to stretch what isn't enough